 Are there any risks associated with abortion?

 Like any medical procedure, abortion carries some risks, including infection, heavy bleeding, and injury to the uterus or other organs.
-However, these risks are low when the procedure is performed by a qualified healthcare professional.
+However, when a qualified healthcare professional performs the procedure, these risks are minimal.

 What are the alternatives to abortion?

-Alternatives to abortion include carrying the pregnancy to term and either parenting the child or placing the child for adoption.
+Alternatives to abortion include carrying the pregnancy to term and either parenting or placing the child for adoption.
 Counselling can help explore all options and support decision-making.

 How can I prevent an unplanned pregnancy in the future?

-Using effective contraceptive methods and practising safe sex can significantly reduce the risk of unplanned pregnancies.
-Consult with your healthcare provider to determine the most suitable contraception method for you.
+Using effective contraceptives and practising safe sex can reduce the risk of unplanned pregnancies.
+Consult your healthcare provider to determine the most suitable contraception method for you.

 The information provided is intended for general guidance only and should not be considered medical advice.
-For personalised recommendations and tailored advice, please consult a specialist by requesting an appointment with Thomson Medical today.
+For personalised recommendations and tailored advice, schedule an appointment at Thomson Women’s Clinic.

 For more information, contact us: